 3. Social Media Content (42 percent)

 According to Neil Patel, the highest performing content on social media has images, evokes strong positive emotion, and it is shareable.
-For example, image-rich content is more popular because most of the people on the planet are visual learners.
+For example, image-rich content is more popular because most of the people on the planet are visual learners, so regardless if you’re snatching your images from Pixlr, Yay Images or Stock Unlimited, they must be on point to keep your visitors’ attention.
 That’s why social media posts that feature high-quality images perform better, as shown on this Twitter example:

 4. Webinars/Webcasts (40 percent)